puyanwei/advent-of-code-2022/README.md

 3. if first word dir and size === 0, use name to refernce that directory
 4. attempt to sum up that directory.
 If successful recurse
 5. Recursion should end at '/' no matter what, with a success or fail

+Parking this now.
+I've attempted this three times, first one using a tree based format object, the other two just creating an array of objects where each object is a directory.
+Seems the logic steps are solid but the answer is wrong unfortunately.
+First and second attempts have a recursive function within a loop, but the third one doesn't use recursion.